ALTUS-Community/SolutionStarters/Reporting/Paginated/README.md

     dsStatusUpdate_Program
     dsTransactionCurrency

-SQL Files which are used for datasets can be downloaded from - [Download SQL Code for Project Status Report](./files/Portfolio_Status_Report/SQL/Portfolio_Status_Report_Dataset_SQL_Code.zip)
+SQL Files which are used for datasets can be downloaded from - [Download SQL Code for Portfolio Status Report](./files/Portfolio_Status_Report/SQL/Portfolio_Status_Report_Dataset_SQL_Code.zip)

 #### Parameters